International Cybersecurity Seminar

 Course Description

-International law is the framework for nation state behavior and international relations.
-How this framework applies to cyberspace is an important question which has been debated for years: whether and the extent to which international law applies to cyberspace.
-Indeed the rapidly evolving nature of cyberspace presents unique challenges in the application of international law to nation states and their interests.
+International law is the legal framework for nation state behavior and international relations.
+How this framework applies to cyberspace is a question of great importance.
+The rapidly evolving nature of cyberspace presents unique challenges for nation states and their interests.

 Current and Previous Instructors